samaxcy/TradeNet/README.md

 ��# TradeNet

-See Confluence for instructions usage instructions!
+See Confluence for usage instructions!